Interments (felo de se) Act 1882

 The Suicide Act 1961 abolished felo de se and in consequence also repealed the 1882 act.

 Section 3

-This section allowed interment to be made in any way prescribed or authorised by the Burial Laws Amendment Act 1880.
-By section 13 of that Act, any clergyman of the Church of England authorised to perform the burial service was permitted, in any case where the office for the burial of the dead according to the rites of the Church of England might not be used, to use at the burial ground such service, consisting of prayers taken from the Book of Common Prayer and portions of the Holy Scripture, as might be prescribed or approved by the ordinary.
+Section 3 of the act allowed interment to be made in any way prescribed or authorised by the Burial Laws Amendment Act 1880 (43 & 44 Vict. c.
+41).
+By section 13 of that act, any clergyman of the Church of England authorised to perform the burial service was permitted, in any case where the office for the burial of the dead according to the rites of the Church of England might not be used, to use at the burial ground such service, consisting of prayers taken from the Book of Common Prayer and portions of the Holy Scripture, as might be prescribed or approved by the ordinary.